Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

 ## LeNet Architecture and AI Engine-ML/PL Function Partitioning

-The architecture of the LeNet design is shown in the following figure.
-The details of the individual layers and their implementation are described in a later section.
+The following figure shows the architecture of the LeNet design.
+Later sections describe the details of the individual layers and their implementation.
 This design provides an illustration of the functional partitioning between the AI Engine-ML and PL resources, as shown in the block diagram previously.
-The input rearrange, max pooling, and rearrange are scalar byte operations and interact with read/write memories to ensure sustained throughput.
-This set of operations are suitable for implementation in PL rather than in the AI Engine-ML array.
-With appropriate data rearrangement, the computations in the convolutional layers are presented as matrix multiplications and they are optimized to be implemented in the AI Engine-ML array.
+The input rearrange, max pooling, and rearrange are scalar byte operations which interact with read/write memories, ensuring sustained throughput.
+This set of operations is suitable for implementation in PL rather than in the AI Engine-ML array.
+With appropriate data rearrangement, the computations in the convolutional layers present as matrix multiplications, optimized for implementation in the AI Engine-ML array.

 ![Image of LeNet Architecture](images/Lenet_architecture.PNG)